 9. Cinnamon

 The spice just doesn’t stack up, when it comes to cinnamon.
-Even though it is touted as natural way to reduce high blood sugar levels, the studies just don’t support this.
+Even though it is touted as a natural way to reduce high blood sugar levels, the studies just don’t support this.

 10. Egg whites